-DCE-MRI is a useful diagnostic tool in predicting and monitoring of treatment response in HNSCC as it allows characterization of microvascular environment of tumors.13, 14 However, DCE-MRI presents unique challenges as it requires intravenous injection of a gadolinium-based contrast agent.
-However, such contrast agents are contraindicated in patients with severe renal impairments and hypersensitivity.35 Moreover, absolute quantitative analysis of DCE-MRI data requires measurement of T1 signal from tissues before the administration of a contrast agent (prebolus T1 mapping), reliable estimation of arterial input function from a feeding artery and development of sophisticated pharmacokinetic models.36, 37 These methods include certain assumptions, such as blood and tissue relaxivity as well as hematocrit values, that may introduce systematic errors in the estimation and interpretation of DCE-MRI derived perfusion parameters.
-On the other hand, Doppler sonography is generally easy to perform, does not require any contrast agent injection, is widely accessible, portable, less expensive, and the perfusion parameters are typically obtained instantly without the need for complicated and time consuming data analytical methods.4, 38 Therefore, it is more appealing to utilize tumor vasculature information as obtained from Doppler sonography for evaluating treatment response in HNSCCs.
+DCE-MRI is a useful diagnostic tool in predicting and monitoring of treatment response in HNSCC as it allows characterization of microvascular environment of tumors.13, 14 However, DCE-MRI presents unique challenges as it requires intravenous injection of a gadolinium-based contrast agent, which are contraindicated in patients with severe renal impairments and hypersensitivity.35 Moreover, quantitative analysis of DCE-MRI data requires measurement of T1 values from tissues before the administration of a contrast agent (prebolus T1 mapping), reliable estimation of arterial input function from a feeding artery as well as data analysis using sophisticated pharmacokinetic models.36, 37 These analytical methods include certain assumptions, such as blood and tissue relaxivity as well as hematocrit values, that may introduce systematic errors in the estimation and interpretation of DCE-MRI derived perfusion parameters.
+On the other hand, Doppler sonography is generally easy to perform, does not require any contrast agent injection, is widely accessible, portable, less expensive, and the perfusion parameters are typically obtained instantly without the need for complicated and time consuming data analytical methods.4, 38 Therefore, it is more appealing to utilize tumor vasculature from Doppler sonography for evaluating treatment response in HNSCCs.

-Some previous preclinical39 and clinical40, 41 studies have shown strong associations between contrast enhanced sonography and DCE-MRI derived perfusion parameters in characterizing cancers, and healing tendons.
-Similarly, some studies have reported strong positive correlations between Doppler sonography and DCE-MRI derived perfusion parameters.42,43 In such a preclinical study of chronic allograft nephropathy,42 strong positive correlations were observed between power Doppler sonography derived graded scores of blood flow pattern and DCE-MRI derived semi-quantitative perfusion parameter (ratio of post-injection image signal intensity divided by signal intensity prior to gadolinium based contrast agent administration).
-Likewise, in a clinical study,43 power doppler sonography derived signal scores were found to be significantly correlated with peak enhancement shape patterns as obtained from DCE-MRI derived contrast time intensity curves in characterizing peripheral zones and inner glands in prostate cancers.
+Some preclinical39 and clinical40, 41 studies have in fact reported strong associations between contrast enhanced sonography and DCE-MRI derived perfusion parameters in characterizing cancers, and healing tendons.
+Similarly, some studies have reported strong positive correlations between Doppler sonography and DCE-MRI derived perfusion parameters.42,43 In a preclinical study of chronic allograft nephropathy,42 strong positive correlations were observed between power Doppler sonography derived graded scores of blood flow pattern and DCE-MRI derived semi-quantitative perfusion parameter (ratio of post-injection image signal intensity divided by signal intensity prior to gadolinium based contrast agent administration).
+Likewise, in a clinical study,43 power doppler sonography derived signal scores were significantly correlated with peak enhancement shape patterns as obtained from DCE-MRI derived contrast time intensity curves in characterizing peripheral zones and inner glands in prostate cancers.
 Taken together, these studies indicate that DCE-MRI and sonography derived perfusion parameters provide similar or complementary information about vascular properties of cancers and other soft-tissues.
 To our knowledge, our study is the first to evaluate and correlate perfusion parameters obtained from DCE-MRI and Doppler sonography techniques in HNSCCs.
-Moreover, fully quantitative and objective perfusion parameters were extracted from DCE-MRI and Doppler sonography imaging modalities in the current study.
+Moreover, quantitative and objective perfusion parameters were extracted from DCE-MRI and Doppler sonography imaging modalities in the current study.
 We observed strong positive relationships between DCE-MRI derived Vp and Doppler sonography derived BV and % area perfused parameters indicating that these perfusion parameters reflect similar physiological process i.e., angiogenic activity in tumors, which is critical for proliferation and spread of tumor cells.44-46 In contrast, no correlations were observed between Ktrans and BV as well as between Ktrans and BF as these parameters do not necessarily measure the same physiological processes.
 Although, BV and BF are proportional to true tissue perfusion, Ktrans reflects combination of tissue perfusion and vascular permeability.29 In fact, the degree to which each component contributes to Ktrans depends on the local tissue characteristics.
 In high permeability regions, Ktrans is directly proportional to BF, whereas in low permeability regions, Ktrans generally measures vessel permeability.13, 14